tj-wells/coti-docker-method/README.md

 where X.Y.Z is a valid version number in semver notation.
 A list of the available versions can be found on [Dockerhub](https://hub.docker.com/r/atomnode/coti-node/tags).
 If the version is not specified, Docker will automatically use the latest available release.

-# 🏃 Run Your Node
+# 🏃 Running Your Node

 Now you're ready to run your node!
 Docker containers can be run in the foreground or in the background.
 The first few times you run your node, I recommend you run the container in the foreground so you can watch the logs of your node.
 To do this, run